ostinelli/syn/README.md

     Node = atom()
 ```

+> This is a non-optimized call, use for debugging / monitoring purposes only.

 ### Process Groups

 > There's no need to manually create / delete Process Groups, Syn will take care of managing those for you.